Web Application Firewall Setup

 Sites using lsapi instead of mod_php

-If your site uses "lsapi" and shows that "Basic WordPress Protection" is still active after the firewall optimization, you may need to add the section below to your .htaccess file.
-This will be detected automatically in a future version.
+If your site uses "lsapi" and shows that "Basic WordPress Protection" is still active after the firewall optimization, first check that you are using the latest version of Wordfence and update it if necessary.
+Otherwise you may need to add the section below to your .htaccess file.
 You can confirm if your site is using "lsapi" by going to the Tools page on the Wordfence menu and clicking the Diagnostics tab, then click the link that says "Click to view your system's configuration in a new window" near the bottom of the page.
 If the Server API field near the top of that page says "LiteSpeed", search for $_SERVER['SERVER_SOFTWARE'] near the bottom of the page, and if you find "Apache" there, this change should be what you need: